-Kai Havertz, 19, is the current Germany U19’s captain and is officially the youngest player in Bundesliga history to reach 50 league appearances which he achieved during last season’s campaign.
-To date, the talented midfielder has scored seven goals and assisted 15 times for Bayer, fueling the fire on his undeniable talent.
+Kai Havertz, 19, is now a fully fledged Germany international and is officially the youngest player in Bundesliga history to reach 50 league appearances, which he achieved during last season’s campaign.
+To date, the talented midfielder has scored 21 and assisted 22 times for Bayer, fueling the fire on his undeniable talent.

 The winner of the gold in the Under-17s category was Cologne defender Noah Katterback.

 The 17-year-old left-back finished ahead of Oliver Batista Meier of Bayern Munich and Borussia Dortmund’s Luca Unbehaun to claim the prize.
-Having already made 12 appearances for the German U-17 team, it is expected that he will make his first-team debut during the 2018/19 season with Cologne this upcoming season.
+Having already made 12 appearances for the German U-17 team, it is expected that he will make his first-team debut during the coming months with Cologne.